Self-Care Coaching for Creatives

 Authorization well, that implies that you're something special.
 That not just anyone is meant to be painting this painting, writing this song or designing that jewelry.
 You have been specially authorized to do it.

 And why?
 Because you have the unique gifts that are necessary to bring that creative project into being.
 Who authorized you?
 The same power that granted you those gifts and skills whether you choose to think of that as God, the universe, Spirit, or another name.
-As we read in the Science of Getting Rich, we're not given the desire to do something without also giving you the skill to carry it out.
+New Thought author Wallace Wattles suggests that we're not given the desire to do something without also having the skill to carry it out.